dartwork-repo/dartwork-mpl/docs/_build/html/_sources/gallery/08_colors_images/plot_color_cycles.rst.txt

 Color Cycles
 ============

-Using and customizing color cycles for multi-series plots.
+Preview built-in color cycles and learn how to swap or extend them for multi-series plots.

 ..
 GENERATED FROM PYTHON SOURCE LINES 7-71